JustAnyones/Plugin-creator-website/docs/docs/guides/transport-system/cars.md

 "template":"$template_bus00"
 ```

-The bus will then be added to the variants of busses.
+The bus will then be added to the variants of buses.

 <sub>
 This page has been adapted from